-Affiliate Marketing is a type of performance-based marketing where a company compensates an affiliate partner for customers they generate through their own marketing efforts.
-Affiliate marketing companies, like Versa, help launch and manage programs for merchants.
+Affiliate Marketing is a type of performance based marketing where a company compensates an affiliate partner for customers they generate through their own marketing efforts.

 The Parties Involved

 In the affiliate eco-system, a company who is looking to acquire new customers or leads, is known as the advertiser.
 An advertiser can be a company selling clothing, software, electronics, accesories, etc., or a company generating leads for their insurance, mortgage, legal or other services based business.

 Affiliates, also known as publishers, are individuals or companies that promote an advertiser’s product or service in exchange for a commission.
 This is how they monetize their marketing efforts.
 These marketing efforts can include a blog, content, review, or shopping comparision website, or an affiliate who is generating traffic from paid search, email marketing, dispaly advertising, social media presence, etc.